dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-3.0/breaking-changes.md

 **Why**

-This change was made to avoid silently using one field over the another when only one can be correct.
+This change was made to avoid silently using one field over another when only one can be correct.

 **Mitigations**